For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 The interview will likely start with a few general opening questions.
 As easy as these questions might seem, they can throw you off if you haven't prepared adequately.

-Usually, job interviews will start with a generic opening question like "could you tell me a bit about yourself?".
+Usually, job interviews will start with a generic opening question like "Could you tell me a bit about yourself?".
 When asked this, try not to launch into your entire life story, as this isn't what they're asking.

-What this question really means is "tell us in a few sentences why you're a relevant candidate for this company and role".
+What this question really means is "Tell us in a few sentences why you're a relevant candidate for this company and role".
 You could mention things like your degree, uni and what has made you decide to go for a career in this area.

 You can also mention where you're from if you're applying somewhere away from home, but keep it brief.